StefanScott/urweb-queryX1-dyn/README.md

 - the [`onclick` event of the `<button>`](https://github.com/urweb/urweb/blob/master/demo/increment.ur#L9) in the [Increment demo](https://github.com/urweb/urweb/blob/master/demo/increment.ur)

-would both be somewhat "longer", involving an initial `rpc` call (to write the data on the server).
+would both be somewhat "longer", involving an initial `rpc` call (to write the data on the server), lacking in the present project.

 Summarizing, there are two differences between the present example [`queryX1dyn`](https://github.com/StefanScott/urweb-queryX1-dyn) and the Batch and Increment demos: